 When you’re picking your stateroom for an upcoming cruise, you might be wondering whether the port vs. starboard side of the ship is best to stay on.
-Your decision will depend on a variety of factors, from your stateroom type to your itinerary.
+Your decision will depend on a variety of factors, from your stateroom type to your cruise itinerary.
 Here are helpful tips for choosing which side of the ship will suit you best.

 What’s the difference between port and starboard?